-According to him, his success is not the result of an extraordinary skill.
+According to him, his success is not the result of extraordinary skill.
 He’s got a bunch of average skills, the sum of which makes them valuable.

 None of the skills he talks about is unlearnable.
-Even if you start from scratch, you can build yourself a talent stack which will eventually lead you to success.
+Even if you start from scratch, you can build yourself a talent stack that will eventually lead you to success.
 That’s only possible with self-improvement.